tobegit3hub/simple_tensorflow_serving/python_client/README.md

 ## Usage

-You can run the Python example very easily.
+You can run the example client very easily.

 ```shell
 ./tensorflow_client.py